 3. Obligations.

 3.1.
 Purchase and Sale.
-In a Transaction, Seller agrees to sell and make available, and Buyer agrees to purchase for the relevant Contract Price, Bandwidth Unit(s) for the Term.
+In a Transaction, Seller agrees to sell and make available, and Buyer agrees to purchase for the relevant Contract Price, Bandwidth Unit(s) for the Term[; provided, however, with respect to Options, the obligations set forth in the preceding sentence shall only arise if Option Buyer exercises an Option in accordance with its terms].
 Any Local Access Service charges are the sole responsibility and expense of Buyer.
 Taxes in connection with any Transaction shall be allocated in accordance with Section 8.

 3.2.
 Availability and Quality of Service.
 As agreed between the Parties in accordance with Section 1 hereof in connection with any Transaction, Seller agrees to make available to Buyer Bandwidth Unit(s) over the Segment that satisfy the applicable QoS for the Term.